intersystems-community/ClassExplorer/README.md

 To build project, you need [NodeJS](https://nodejs.org) platform to be installed.
 Then, clone source code and run <code>npm install</code> from the root of the project.
-This will install all necessary modules from NPM.
-Also run <code>npm install -g gulp</code> if you have no gulp builder in your modules.
+This will install all necessary modules from NPM for the project.

-After that and each next time just run <code>gulp</code> command from the project root.
-This will generate <code>build</code> directory, where you will found all what you need.
+After that and each next time just run <code>npm run gulp</code> command from the project root.
+This will generate <code>build</code> directory, where you will find XML file ready to import.